hi-ro-to/youtube_channel_fetcher/README.md

 # youtube_channel_fetcher

 This is the script to get all videos of youtube channels by Youtube API.

+You can get easily a list of videos from youtube channels which you select.

 This script uses ruby on rails and [`Fullscreen/yt`](https://github.com/Fullscreen/yt).

 ## Gemfile